filecoin-project/eudico/eudicogarden/README.md

 ```bash
 ./destroy.sh
 ```

-## Additional reference
+## Additional resources
 If these are your first steps deploying a Filecoin network, you may find these resources quite helpful:
 - [Lotus Local Network Docs](https://lotus.filecoin.io/developers/local-network/)
 - [Test in lotus local devnet](https://www.notion.so/pl-strflt/Test-in-lotus-local-devnet-08618dac5bb54d00837c6dabf08913b8)
 - [How to bootstrap your own network](https://www.notion.so/pl-strflt/PUBLIC-How-to-bootstrap-your-own-network-e072ff97f0bb4906930b809b630eddd0#ebfc402c7eac47c9a2a0a96b5a1da7f4)

 ## Contributions Welcome!
 Eudico Garden is a one-week MVP to solve some of our most immediate needs.
 There's a lot of work to be done to make Eudico Garden and its automation scripts stable and consistent.
 Any feeedback or contribution to this code is more than welcome.
+Filter by the `eudicogarden` tag to find some of the things we are missing.